DaxStudio/DaxStudio/readme.md

 (we merge from develop to master when doing a public release)

 See the following for details about [debugging](debugging) DAX Studio

+## Releasing Dax Studio

+See [`docs/release-process.md`](docs/release-process.md) for the stable and preview release processes, including the `CurrentReleaseVersion.json` schema and how users opt in to preview builds.